What Is China Famous For? 21 Must-do Activities In China

 The country has developed numerous fighting styles over the years, gung fu, wushu, kung fu to name a few.

-Even in traditional chine sculptures and paintings, people were depicted practicing their different fighting moves.
+NOTE: Even in traditional chine sculptures and paintings, people were depicted practicing their different fighting moves.
 Do learn some moves when you visit the country.

 Multi inclined roofs have been a trademark of Chinese architecture.
 Inclined roofing also came with major and minor carpentry as well as masonry and stone masonry, which are still used in construction in rural areas of the country.

 This decorative style of Chinese architecture makes it stand out all over the world.
 If you visit China, you`ll find plenty of this style in their traditional Chinese homes.

 It has now emerged as a style featuring timberwork coupling rammed earth construction, stone carving, bucket arch buildings, and many other techniques.
 While there, remember to click a picture of it and store it in your phone forever.